moquality/crema/README.md

 # How to get Crema

-As of now, crema is not on jcenter (but it will soon be!).
-So, you need to add a Maven URL into your <b>project's build.gradle</b>
+<b>STEP 1:</b> Crema is on jcenter.
+If you are already using it (Android default), then skip this step.
+If you are not using jcenter, add the folloring maven dependency to your <b>project's build.gradle</b>
 ```
 allprojects {
     repositories {
-        jcenter()
         maven {
             url  "http://dl.bintray.com/checkdroid/com.checkdroid"
         }